jw287962/smoothdining/README.md

 - **Request:** req.body { section: shiftSection, shiftNumber: shiftNumber}
 - **Response:** Success/Failure error

+Put :pencil2: : UPDATE Shift data with new party Tables

+- **URL:** '/api/account/store/shifts/:waiterID`
+- **Method:** POST
+- **Request:** req.body { shiftID, partyID, partySize}

+  - NOTES: I will implement #3 .
+    1. Shifttables will hold only 1 instance of the id to match the partyID. and the front end will be required to correctly modify the array where every 4 people will count as an additional table in the array.
+        Pros: This will make it easier to update the party Data, and allow for flexible recreation on the frontend don loadtime
+        Con: Front-end will have to logically create it
+    2. If I add multiple instances of the partyID in the shiftTables to represent bigger party/guest groups... it will be harder to manipulate the array.
+        IE: If I update the party from 9 people to 7 people.
+        I would have to identify and delete the old data/ and re add it in with the updated sizeTable.
+        PRO: front-end only needs to display data.
+    3. Combine the two together.
+Do #2, but rearrange the array before sending it to the host.

+- **Response:** Success/Failure error

 # TESTS Using JEST

 ## Plan to implement full test coverage in the future.